Introduction to Python dateutil

 In this article, we conclude that the dateutil module in Python is an in-built module used for date and time-related tasks.
 In this article, we saw dateutil is an extension of the datetime module.
 This dateutil module is mainly used for parsing any string format to date-time object and is also used for displaying timezones which is not supported by datetime alone as a time module.
 In this article, we also saw the rule module uses the dateutil module to display the range or recurrence of rule documentation.

 This is a guide to Python dateutil.
-Here we discuss the introduction, working of Python dateutil, and respective examples with code implementation.
+Here we discuss the introduction and working of python dateutil along with examples respectively.
 You may also have a look at the following articles to learn more –